newrelic/newrelic-opentelemetry-examples/serverless/azure-functions/node/timer-trigger-app/readme.md

 The following settings are recommended to be set in your Azure Function App configuration and local settings (or ENV vars).

-* `API_KEY` [required]: Must be set to allow data to be sent to new relic. requires a new relic ingest license key: https://one.newrelic.com/launcher/api-keys-ui.launcher.
+* `API_KEY` [required]: Must be set to allow data to be sent to new relic.
+Requires a new relic ingest license key: https://one.newrelic.com/launcher/api-keys-ui.launcher.

 * `APPLICATION_QUEUE_STORAGE`: Connection string for the Azure Service Bus Queue to connect to.
 The function will skip sending messages if this is not set.
 Should take the form `Endpoint=sb://<some resource name>/;SharedAccessKeyName=<some access key name>;SharedAccessKey=<some access key value>`.
 For the downstream queue example to work, this needs to be the same queue as configured for that example.